entando/entando-docs/vuepress/docs/next/tutorials/devops/external-id-management.md

 ### 6. Deploy the Entando Application

 You are now ready to deploy your Entando Application.
-Entando will reuse the *keycloak-admin-secret* to populate the environment correctly.
+Entando will use the *keycloak-admin-secret* to populate the environment correctly.

 ## Conclusion